edgedb/edgedb/docs/cli/edgedb_instance/edgedb_instance_credentials.rst

 =======

 :cli:synopsis:`--json`
-    Output in JSON format (password is included in cleartext).
+    Output in JSON format.
+In addition to formatting the credentials as JSON, this option also includes the password in cleartext and the TLS certificates.

 :cli:synopsis:`--insecure-dsn`
     Output a DSN with password in cleartext.